|City:||Montreal, QC, Canada|

 The Allmusic review of the 2-disc set perfectly puts things into perspective: "They were close to the peak of their powers as world-conquering stadium rockers, touring the same set across the globe, perfecting it so it could play in any territory, as if it was rock & roll Esperanto.
 That may mean that this isn't as raw or visceral as various live recordings from the '70s, but it is deliberately theatrical and often majestic.
 When Queen is thought of as a ridiculous, over-sized arena monster, this is the kind of sound people have in mind, and it's still grandly entertaining decades later."

+Some of the releases ran at the incorrect speed, and have slight variations in content - particularly which vocal tracks are used.
 A few overdubs were done on Freddie's vocals for the We Will Rock You video releases - on Let Me Entertain You, Now I'm Here, the rock section of Bohemian Rhapsody, Tie Your Mother Down, Jailhouse Rock, and Sheer Heart Attack, at least.
 In fact, in certain places, such as near the end of Sheer Heart Attack on the 90 minute VHS version, Freddie's original vocal can be faintly heard underneath the overdub.
 Some, but not all of these overdubs remained on Queen Rock Montreal.
 The vocal heard underneath the aforementioned overdub is heard in its original glory on Queen Rock Montreal.
 One can only wonder why the overdubs were necessary, since Freddie was at the top of his game during this period.